steemit/yo/README.md

  1. ***Database layer***

     By default, Yo makes use of sqlite for development work and provides a simple way to implement standard test data at startup.
 MySQL support is the intended final use in production.
-This tracks user preferences and actual notifications (which are flagged as processed, sent, shown and read).
+This tracks user preferences and actual notifications (which are flagged as processed, mark_sent, shown and read).
 Each layer above the DB layer may be run distributed for reliability purposes, so long as the database supports transactions.

  2. ***Blockchain follower***